 Language and Literature

 The IU Online Graduate Certificate in Language and Literature provides training in the core principles of writing and literature.
-As a student in this program, you learn to teach students how to craft sound arguments using close attention to logic, context, and audience.
-You also develop a fluency with the current debates, schools, and theories of writing instruction.
+Learn to teach students how to craft sound arguments using close attention to logic, context, and audience.
+Develop a fluency with the current debates, schools, and theories of writing instruction.

 Specific areas of focus include: